‘BB19’ Rumors: Did A Former ‘SNL’ Star Show Up To Surprise Houseguests And Host The Latest POV?

 Later, on live feeds, Jason could be heard speaking to Alex in the storage room regarding when the Big Brother 19 finale might take place.
 They were guessing based on what the host, Bobby, stated, noting that he mentioned his new CBS show was premiering near the end of September.

-From this, it can be surmised that the surprise host of the week 10 POV was likely former SNL great, Bobby Moynihan, as his new CBS series, Me, Myself & I premieres on Monday, September 25.
+From this, it can be surmised that the surprise host of the Week 10 POV was likely former SNL great, Bobby Moynihan, as his new CBS series Me, Myself & I premieres on Monday, September 25.
 Clearly, Bobby hosting the POV competition was another way to promote his new show, but rumor also has it that he is a major Big Brother fan.

 While in the kitchen area, cast members were talking about what Bobby thought of this season of Big Brother, saying he whispered to some of them it was one of the best.